zack-bitcoin/slasher/README.md

 4) If you catch a pos signer trying to sign 2 opposing forks, you can take his reward from him. see [slasher](http://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm/)

 (not yet implemented) 5) Several thousand people are in a seperate class from the rest of us.
 These people own a second type of money which is non-transferable.
 It was given to them on the genesis block.
 Every thousandth block of the blockchain is a census block.
-A census block requires at least 51% of the special class of people to sign it.
+A census block requires at least 2/3rds of the special class of people to sign it.
 Upon signing the census block, they recieve a reward.

 (not yet implemented) 6) If a member from the special class is ever caught signing competing census blocks, his special-money can be destroyed.
+Once a census-singer signs a block, he is only allowed to sign children of that block from then on.

 ###Types of attack, and why we are secure from them: